-We asked Valve Corporation whether Active Shooter would still be released on 6 June 2018, and if so, whether it would still feature the shooter mode.
-We have not yet received a response to our query, but shortly afterwards we noticed that Acid’s games were no longer listed among Steam’s offerings.
+We asked Valve Corporation whether Active Shooter would still be released on June 6, 2018, and if so, whether it would still feature the shooter mode.
+We did not receive a response to our query, but shortly afterwards we noticed that Acid's games were no longer listed among Steam's offerings.

 This developer and publisher is, in fact, a person calling himself Ata Berdiyev, who had previously been removed last fall when he was operating as '[bc]Interactive' and 'Elusive Team'.